September 21 – December 1

 The work is inspired by Erin Manning’s book, The Minor Gesture (2016), an inquiry into the politics of movement.
 Erin delves into the way “minor gestures” disrupt established beliefs and conventional wisdom (the “major”) by providing experiential variations that reshape human interactions and propose alternate modes of existence, cognition, and action.

-One hundred more is coauthored by Justine A. Chambers and Laurie Young and is created in collaboration with Emese Csornai, Neda Sanai, and Sarah Doucet.
+One hundred more is coauthored by Justine A. Chambers and Laurie Young and is created in collaboration with Emese Csornai, Neda Sanai, Sarah Doucet, and Victoria Cheong.

 Bio